richardfernandes/CEOS_LAIFAPAR_paper_2025/methods/readme.txt

-Code used.
+Code use to produce validation statistics.
 Do not edit please.